Fight Scams with Better Reporting

 Register below to access the full ScamClassifier model, including its supporting terms and definitions.
 In addition, signing up will allow you to be notified of model updates and opportunities to provide feedback about overall usability and potential enhancements.

 The ScamClassifier model was developed by a scams definition and classification work group comprised of payments and fraud experts.
-A second effort, the scams information sharing work group, is exploring information sharing approaches to help mitigate scam activity.
+A second effort, the scams information sharing industry work group, is exploring information sharing approaches to help mitigate scam activity.
 Stay informed about these and other Federal Reserve efforts to support payment security and mitigate fraud by joining the FedPayments Improvement Community.

 The ScamClassifier model is not intended to result in mandates or regulations, and does not give any legal status, rights or responsibilities, nor is it intended to define or imply liabilities for loss or create legal definitions, regulatory or reporting requirements.
 While sharing and use of the ScamClassifier model throughout the industry is encouraged, any adoption of the ScamClassifier model is voluntary at the discretion of each individual entity.
 Absent written consent, the ScamClassifier model may not be used in a manner that suggests the Federal Reserve endorses a third-party product or service.